By Alyssa Pence

 Your tongue and lips start to tingle.
-Your throat begins to get

 These are only a few symptoms someone with a tree nut allergy experiences upon ingesting even the smallest bit of nut and this is exactly what happened to Megan Bridges, a William Peace University senior, after eating a brownie in Belk Dining Hall just a few days ago.

 Bridges’ tree nut allergy includes walnuts, almonds, pecans, and macadamia nuts.
 Having this allergy for most of her life, she is very cautious about what she eats and can instantly tell when she has eaten a nut.

 Bridges was extremely careful when taking a try of a coconut brownie in Belk.
 Bridges says she is aware that eating brownies is a risk as they normally have traces of tree nuts.
 Bridges asked a cafeteria worker and she says he specifically told her there was only coconut in the brownie – no tree nuts.

 Upon taking her one and only bite, she instantly bit down on a walnut.

 Taking this matter to the dining hall manager, Bridges says he told her there was nothing they could do about it and that they could not put up any more signage, so she would have to be more careful.